OfficeDev/open-xml-docs/docs/how-to-change-text-in-a-table-in-a-word-processing-document.md

 located at the second row and the third column position.
-When you call the **ChangeTextInCell** method in your program, the text in the cell at the specified location will be replaced by the text that you pass in as the second argument to the <span class="keyword">ChangeTextInCell</span> method.
+When you call the **ChangeTextInCell** method in your program, the text in the cell at the specified location will be replaced by the text that you pass in as the second argument to the **ChangeTextInCell** method.
 In the following table the text "The text from the API example" was used.

 |  |  |  |